+- Condition satisfied in 2017.
 Condition 1.
 To confirm compliance with possible new flow requirements, the Facility Owner shall provide LIHI with documentation of the USFWS’s required flow regime for the Project, the final schedule for implementing the Operations and Flow Monitoring Plan, and approval from USFWS and NHF&GD of this Plan.
 These shall be provided within 30 days of each item’s completion.
 In its annual compliance report, the Facility Owner shall provide a statement of compliance with the Operations and Flow Monitoring Plan and an explanation of any deviations from the Plan requirements.

+- Condition satisfied in 2017.
 Condition 2.
 To confirm that the project waters are meeting all numerical state standards for water quality, additional sampling for all parameters, including but not limited to DO, chlorophyll and pH as outlined in a sampling plan to be developed by NHDES, shall be conducted in 2015.
 The sampling plan, results of these studies and an analysis by NHDES regarding compliance with state standards shall be provided to LIHI within 30 days of completion of NHDES’s determination.
 All additional water quality sampling required by NHDES shall be completed by December 31, 2015.

+- Condition satisfied in 2016.
 Condition 3.
 To confirm compliance with the MOA regarding fish passage, the Facility Owner shall provide LIHI with copies of any notification that they receive from state or federal resource agencies that require construction of the downstream passage and protection facilities for river herring and American eel.
 LIHI shall be notified of any such fish passage requirements within 30 days of receipt of that notification.
 Further, the Facility Owner shall keep LIHI informed on the status of activities conducted to meet these requirements within the designated timeframe, including any interim deadlines (e.g., approval of construction plans, effectiveness testing completion, etc.) in their annual compliance report to LIHI.

 January 26, 2015 – The Low Impact Hydropower Institute (LIHI) received an application from Eagle Creek Renewables for Low Impact Certification of the Gregg’s Falls Hydroelectric Project, FERC P-3180, located on the Piscataquog River, in the state of New Hampshire.